jarppiko/ansible-role-exim4/README.md

  - integrated spamassassin spam filtering (install SA itself sepatately);
  - integrated GNU 'mailman' routing and delivery;
  - callouts to externally configured virus checking tools such as ClamAV;
- - blacklists and whitelists of both host addresses and sender email addresses;
+ - lists of good and bad senders and hosts;
  - lots more!

 ## Requirements